Indinavir Side Effects

 Applies to indinavir: oral capsule

-Check with your doctor immediately if any of the following side effects occur while taking indinavir:More common
+You should check with your doctor immediately if any of these side effects occur when taking indinavir:More common

 - Blood in the urine